 Through the use of the Federal Needs Analysis Methodology, a determination is made as to the amount of funds the applicant and/or his or her parents are expected to contribute toward meeting education costs.
 Students with a demonstrated need as calculated by the Financial Planning Office may be eligible to receive assistance.
 Information from any previous school(s) attended is used in determining the financial assistance a student may receive.
-Professional Judgment may be used in isolated circumstances supplanting current year income information in order to assist a student with financial aid eligibility.
+Special Circumstances may be considered in isolated circumstances supplanting current year income information in order to assist a student with financial aid eligibility.
+In addition, a review of unusual circumstances can result in a change to a student's dependency status.